BerryCloud/xapi-java/README.md

 </dependency>
 ```

-... and you can customize the validation rules using the following properties:
+... and you can customize the validation rules using the following boolean properties:

 | Property                                  | Description                                                                |